Q. Why use lime on old buildings?

 These are thin strips of wood used as a key for the lime plaster.
 Chestnut, oak and larch are popular choices of timber for the lath.
 Riven lath is hand split along the grain using traditional tools and provides extra key on the surface of the lath so it is best for repairing lathed ceilings.
 Sawn lath is straighter with a less textured surface than riven and is best for repairing lathed walls.
 In traditional buildings the lath would be lime plastered and limewashed.
 Lath can deteriorate over the years due to insect infestation or rot, especially if modern less breathable plasters or paints have been applied.

-Q. What are cob blocks and cob bricks?
+Q. What are cob blocks?

 Q. What is render?